bluek8s/kubedirector/doc/kubedirector-development.md

 When rebuilding KubeDirector subsequently, only "make build" should be necessary, unless you have changed the set of packages that the code imports.

 The build process creates the YAML for the KubeDirector deployment, the kubedirector binary, and a "configcli" package of utility Python code.
-It then creates a Docker image (based on Alpine Linux) that contains the kubedirector binary at /root/kubedirector, and has the configcli package stored at /root/configcli.tgz.
+It then creates a Docker image that contains the kubedirector binary at /usr/local/bin/kubedirector, and has the configcli package stored at /root/configcli.tgz.

 The Docker image will have some default name associated with the KubeDirector version (shown in the "make build" output), unless you have redefined the image name using a Local.mk file as described above.